lonecoder-cro/htaml/README.md

 Can be use to perform synchronous/asynchronous requesst.

 ##### Actions:

-  * data - data to be sent to sever.
+  * :data - data to be sent to sever.

-  * out - output result to a variable.
+  * :out - output result to a variable.

-  * config - used to configure the request.
+  * :config - used to configure the request.

-  * get - perform a GET request.
+  * :get - perform a GET request.

-  * post - perform a POST request.
+  * :post - perform a POST request.

 #### The :out action